julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 ---

-There are moments when anxiety doesn’t need more information.

-It needs something physical.
+There are moments when anxiety needs something physical.
 Something you can make, hold, and drink.

 A simple action that tells the body: *you can slow down now.*